sidtechnical/Keccak-Internal-Permutation-in-C/README.md

 The <u>"Keccak Hash Function"</u> and  <u>"Encryption using the Keccak sponge construction"</u> will be available in other repositories soon.

-More information about the psuedo code can be found in, http://keccak.noekeon.org/
+More information about the psuedo code can be found in,<br>
+http://keccak.noekeon.org/

-Description about the implementation can be found in, http://keccak.noekeon.org/Keccak-implementation-3.2.pdf
+Description about the implementation can be found in,<br>
+http://keccak.noekeon.org/Keccak-implementation-3.2.pdf

 test vectors provided by the designers for debugging.
-One of them is used in the file KeccakF1600_driver.c . https://github.com/gvanas/KeccakCodePackage/blob/master/TestVectors/KeccakF-1600-IntermediateValues.txt
+One of them is used in the file KeccakF1600_driver.c . <br>
+https://github.com/gvanas/KeccakCodePackage/blob/master/TestVectors/KeccakF-1600-IntermediateValues.txt